LionSR/TeXRA/coauthor-for-vs-code/README.md

 Users appreciate release notes as you update your extension.

+## [0.3.7]

+* Added the possibility to select multiple input files and or figures, and display selected files in the extension UI (Activity Bar tab).
+* Set the default open dialog for file selection to the same path of the select input file if it is set.

 ## [0.3.6]

 * Set figure file to "None" and reflect to "False" when a task starting with "Correct" is selected.